Last Updated on

 Whilst this may seem to be the most important aspect of the debate, it is important to discuss this in the proper context.
 Because both free weight and resistance machine exercises are significantly safer than most exercises, particularly running and competitive sports .

-In Bret Contreras' article on the subject he states that free weight exercises have higher rates of acute injury whilst machine exercises have higher rates of chronic injury .
-But as mentioned before, the injury rates for both are so low that it hardly bares mentioning.
+In Bret Contreras' article on the subject, he states that free weight exercises have higher rates of acute injury whilst machine exercises have higher rates of chronic injury .
+But as mentioned before, the injury rates for both are so low that it hardly bears mentioning.

 Not often talked about, but the nervous system has a crucial role in strength training.